App-vNext/Polly-Samples/PollyDemos/README.md

     }
 ```
 - Several data classes are defined under the `OutputHelpers` directory.
-- The `Configuration` class contains the base url of the `PollyTestWebApi`.
+- The `Configuration` class contains the base URL of the `PollyTestWebApi` project.